necrolyte2/beast_whip/README.md

 ## splitxml(in development)

+The original concept of this is being re-worked as you cannot just pull out a subset of sequences and run them separately.
+You may be able to run a subset of the chainLength and parallelize that way though.
+That is being investigated now.

 Splits a beast xml file into N files.
 At this point each file will just be named split_N.xml, where N is replaced with 1-N. splitxml at this time will also find any <parameter...dimension="X"...> tags and replace the dimension="X" with how many taxon's are in each file - 1.
 I don't know why there are length(taxon)-1, but it is what it is.